DFE-Digital/apply-for-teacher-training/docs/hotfix-deployment.md

 ## Purpose

-This document describes the process of manually deploying a hotfix
+This document describes the process of manually deploying a hotfix.

 ### When should this process be used?